-Virginia Beach Theological Seminary located in Virginia Beach, VA, is a Baptist church-based graduate school that positively contributes to the larger body of Christ through the preparation of humble servant-scholars.
+Virginia Beach Theological Seminary, located in Virginia Beach, VA, is a Baptist church-based graduate seminary that positively contributes to the larger body of Christ through the preparation of humble servant-scholars.

 Founded in 1996, Virginia Beach Theological Seminary (VBTS) has trained pastors, missionaries and skilled Christian workers in the context of the local church for more than two decades.
 The school has an interactive relationship with Colonial Baptist Church, which allows students to observe the practical application of sound theology and a biblically informed philosophy of ministry.